topjohnwu/Magisk/docs/guides.md

 #### Notes

-- When your module is downloaded with Magisk Manager, `update-binary` will be **forcefully** replaced with the latest [`module_installer.sh`](https://github.com/topjohnwu/Magisk/blob/master/scripts/module_installer.sh) to ensure all installer uses up-to-date scripts. **DO NOT** try to add any custom logic in `update-binary` as it is pointless.
+- When your module is downloaded with the Magisk app, `update-binary` will be **forcefully** replaced with the latest [`module_installer.sh`](https://github.com/topjohnwu/Magisk/blob/master/scripts/module_installer.sh) to ensure all installer uses up-to-date scripts. **DO NOT** try to add any custom logic in `update-binary` as it is pointless.
 - Due to historical reasons, **DO NOT** add a file named `install.sh` in your module installer.
 That specific file was previously used and will be treated differently.
 - **DO NOT** call `exit` at the end of `customize.sh`.
 The module installer would want to do finalizations.

 ## Submit Modules

-You can submit a module to **Magisk-Module-Repo** so users can download your module directly in Magisk Manager.
+You can submit a module to **Magisk-Module-Repo** so users can download your module directly in the Magisk app.

 - Follow the instructions in the previous section to create a valid installer for your module.
 - Create `README.md` (filename should be exactly the same) containing all info for your module.
 If you are not familiar with the Markdown syntax, the [Markdown Cheat Sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) will be handy.